manishdashsharma/Track-Your-Payment/README.md

 - Ensure Docker is installed on your system.

 ### Environment Variables
-Set up environment variables in the `backend` folder:
+Set up environment variables in the :
 ```bash
 PORT=5000
 REFRESH_TOKEN_SECRET=<your refresh token secret>